Is it worth revisiting the stylish world of the Phantom Thieves with Persona 5 Royal?

 To put it in writing, graphics have (of course) been enhanced.
 Here’s a great comparison video between the old and the new.

-To further go into details, the changes look to include:
+To further go into details, the changes include:

 - Temperature/white balance shifts.
 From warm palettes to cool ones, or vice versa.